 The best cheap 4K monitors for photo editing

 The LG 27UD88-W represents an excellent cheap 4K monitor thanks to its (relatively) low price.
 It's a winner for photo editors in particular, as it comes with a wide selection of display modes, including sRGB, although there's no dedicated RGB preset.
 However, colour accuracy is excellent, and it comes with plenty of ports and a stylish silver design.
 This is a fantastic 4K monitor for creatives on a budget.

 Sure, the NEC MultiSync EA275UHD's design is a little boring.
 But it's what's on the screen that matters, and this is an excellent cheap 4K monitor for photo editing.
 Colour reproduction is very good, and it has its own photo-viewing mode.
 The screen does need a bit of calibration out of the box to fully realise its potential, but if you don't mind fiddling with the settings, you'll get an excellent 4K monitor for your money.

 The best cheap 4K monitors for video editing

-OK, so the BenQ PD3200U isn't exactly cheap, but its screen size and resolution make it a savvy choice for video editors, 3D designers and creators generally.
+OK, so the BenQ PD3200U isn't exactly the cheapest of this cheap 4K monitor list, but its screen size and resolution make it a savvy choice for video editors, 3D designers and creators generally.
 It boasts a generous 32 inches of screen real estate, so you can fully appreciate the 4K resolution of your video footage.

 Meanwhile, 3D designers will be grateful for the inclusion of a CAD/CAM mode, and everyone else will appreciate the factory-calibrated colour accuracy and Rec.
 709 adherence.